 Where does my water come from?

-La Luz MDWCA draws its water from La Luz Creek which originates in the Sacramento Mountains.
-The Association also draws water from five Wells.
+La Luz MDWCA draws its surface water from La Luz Creek and Fresnal Canyon which originates in the Sacramento Mountains.
+The Association also draws ground water from five wells.

 Source water assessment and its availability